ingtiti/cosc-learning-labs/doc/guide/byod.md

 * Modify the current Python environment of your computer, which is suitable for a Dev VM, say, which would only be used for single project.
 * Create and modify a virtual, temporary Python environment, which is recommended when you have multiple projects being developed in parallel on your own laptop, say.

-##Modify the current Python environment of your computer
+##Modify the Current Python Environment of Your Computer
-This technique is recommended when your computer is a virtual computer, such as Ubuntu running on VMWare.
+This technique is recommended when your computer is a virtual computer, such as Ubuntu running on VMWare, dedicated to this single project.

 ####Python 2
 ```bash